 Ever heard the phrase, “It’s who you know”?
 It’s true!
 To land a great job, in addition to developing strong legal skills, it is key to know a lot of lawyers.
 At USF Law, you get a running start because of the school’s extensive and supportive alumni community.

-OCP holds workshops to help you learn to network effectively.
+The Office of Career Services holds workshops to help you learn to network effectively.
 Students learn how to approach attorneys, conversational tips, and how to develop a lasting professional relationship.
 Students also learn how to find attorneys and connect with them in person or online to conduct informational interviews.
-OCP attorney-counselors can facilitate email introductions with alumni and other contacts in the legal community.
+Career Services' attorney-counselors can facilitate email introductions with alumni and other contacts in the legal community.

 Throughout the year, we offer a range of events.

-Being able to schedule multiple mock interviews with my OCP counselor helped me become more confident, articulate, and comfortable with the interview process for my summer job.
-The interview and networking skills my OCP counselor worked with me on are invaluable in regards to my future legal success."
+Being able to schedule multiple mock interviews with my Career Services counselor helped me become more confident, articulate, and comfortable with the interview process for my summer job.
+The interview and networking skills my counselor worked with me on are invaluable in regards to my future legal success."

 - Marilena Guadagnini ‘16